JennyferWAN/Coursera_IBM_ML_with_Python/README.md

 First, i learned the purpose of Machine Learning and where it applies to the real world.
 Second, i got a general overview of Machine Learning topics such as supervised vs unsupervised learning,  model evaluation, and Machine Learning algorithms.

-In this course, i practiced with real-life examples of Machine learning and see how it affects society in many ways.
+I practiced with real-life examples of Machine learning and see how it affects society in many ways.

 After few weeks of training, this is what i got.
 1) New skills such as regression, classification, clustering, sci-kit learn and SciPy.